edgardomortiz/Captus/docs/content/assembly/extract/options.md

 This argument is optional, the default is **auto** (= 30% of the total number of samples or at least 4).
 ___
 ### **`--cl_max_copies`**
-Maximum average number of copies per sample in a cluster.
+Maximum average number of sequences per sample in a cluster.
 Helpful for excluding excessively paralogous loci.

 This argument is optional, the default is **6**.
 ___